BA-HanseML/NF_Prj_MIMII_Dataset/README.md

 ## Application Notes
 Notes for the application as a smart sensor.
 A small discussion on implication and follow-up-work for deployment.
 Sub chapter: [application notes] (doc/feature_extraction.
 MD)

-## Workflow Improvments
+## Workflow Improvements
 Some reflection on workflow chosen and setup.
-Sub chapter [workflow improvments](doc/workflow_improvment.md)
+Sub chapter [workflow improvements](doc/workflow_improvment.md)

 # Credits and Refrences